26 January 2021

 • When Erwin’s gamble paid off and it’s proven that the government cared nothing for humanity, he reacted not with triumph but with sorrow.
 Rather than thinking of himself, he worried about the future of mankind: He told Nile that they were on a more dangerous path than ever before.

-• He reveals himself right in front of the Armored Titan on the Wall to see if he could distract Reiner from his mission of targeting Eren (all the while bemoaning how he wants to go to the basement yet still remains on the Wall overseeing the battle).
+• He revealed himself right in front of the Armored Titan on the Wall to see if he could distract Reiner from his mission of targeting Eren (all the while bemoaning how he wanted to go to the basement yet still remained on the Wall overseeing the battle).

 • Then of course in the end, when his dream is a barrier to humanity's survival, he chooses to put his dream aside and leads the suicide charge.